 One improvement to the TIRZ #2 is the construction of two bridges on Park Road 22 between Commodores and Whitecap.
-The bridges will require up to \$4,000,000 of TIRZ #2 funding and will allow for travel over canals that are to be built by a third party developer in the area.
-The funds for the Park Road 22 Bridge are to be held contingent on the completion of the canals and approval of the construction plans to proceed by the City and the City Council within 24 months after February 28, 2017.
+The bridges will require up to \$4,000,000 of TIRZ #2 funding and will allow for travel over canals that are to be built by a third party developers in the area.